kingluddite/web-dev-notes/full-stack/wesbos/120n-fullstack-adv-react-graphql/05-accounts-auth-permissions/04-sign-in-form-custom-error-handling.md

 ```

 * I created `setCookieWithToken()` and passed it `ctx` and `token`
-* I did this because we have duplicate code so I just put the code in a function at the top of the file
+* I did this because we have duplicate code so I just put the code in a function at the top of the file (Best Practice: Keep code DRY)

 `Mutation.js`